wuda-io/link-visualizer/README.md

 # link-visualizer
 This Python standalone program crawls and visualizes the Links from any website.
+The Backend consists of a Python crawler and generates a json-File.
-The python-part is the background and the frontend is visualized with javascript d3.js
+The Frontend then visualizes the Graph or Network with Javascript d3.js

 ## Description
 The thickness of the lines represent the number of links to a specific domain.